kstenerud/streamux/streamux-specification.md

 | `max`      | signed int  | 0 - 536870911        |
 | `proposed` | signed int  | 0 - 536870911, or -1 |

-Note: An ID cap of 0 means that there can be only one message in-flight at a time (all messages are implicitly ID 0).
+Note: An ID cap of 0 means that there can be only one message in-flight at a time (the ID field will have bit width 0, and therefore all messages will implicitly be ID 0).

 The `min`, `max`, and `proposed` sub-fields from the two peers ("us" and "them") are used to generate a negotiated value.
 The algorithm is as follows: